felipe-softwaredev/help_desk/README.md

 POSTGRES_PASSWORD
 POSTGRES_DATABASE

+### JWT Secret Key

+After renaming the aforementioned .env file, assign a value to the SECRET_KEY variable that will be  used by JWT to sign the token generated.

-## Front-end API class
+### Front-end API class

-The frontend interacts with the backend server through the wrapper class API located in client/src/helpers/GameAPI.js.
-B
+The frontend interacts with the backend server through the wrapper class API located in client/src/helpers/GameAPI.js

-There are two ways to configure the API URL:

-- Manual Change: You can directly modify the URL within the GameAPI class

-- Environment Variable: Create a .env file in the client directory and define a variable named REACT_APP_API_URL
+Rename the second .env-example file located in the client directory to.env and define the base application URL to the variable REACT_APP_API_URL

+### Setting it live locally

 After package installation and database connection, to set the application live, run the following command from the server directory:

 ```shell
 $ npm start
 ```
-## Testing
+### Testing

 Sequelize relies on environment variables stored in a .env file to build the connection string (URI) for your database.
 To prevent accidental data loss, it's highly recommended to define a separate database name specifically for testing purposes in your .env file.
 Creating a "database_test name" that is different from the non-testing database name in the .env file avoids overwriting your local development database with the test database data.